Columbia Daily Spectator: Organization

-The paper is currently run by the 147th managing board.
-First-time writers at Columbia begin their time at the paper with a 1- to 2-month trial period, during which they learn the basics of writing an article and publish their first articles.
+The paper is currently run by the 149th managing board.
+First-time writers at Columbia begin their time at the paper with a 3 to 4 month trainee semester, during which they learn the basics of writing an article and publish their first articles.
 Each November and December, students run for positions at the paper, a process that takes nearly a month.
 They begin by shadowing, or sitting with the current editors or associate editors and learning the editing process.
 Next they write proposals for their desired position.
 The students then take editing tests created by their department editor that test them on fundamentals.
 Finally, they complete the Turkeyshoots process with an interview.
 The results of the process, including the new managing board, are announced in mid-December, the weekend before finals.

 Recent spinoffs

 In 2005, Spec started printing La Página, a weekly flyer in Spanish with translations of some of the week's English content most relevant to neighborhood readers.
 It folded within the year.

 The next year, in February 2006, the paper launched a series of blogs, SpecBlogs.
 It was the third Ivy League paper to do this, after The Harvard Crimson's Sports Blog (December 2005) and The Daily Pennsylvanian's TheBuzz (January 2006).

 In September 2006, Spectator staff launched The Eye, a weekly magazine featuring investigative pieces and commentary on Columbia and New York City.
 The name of The Eye relates both to the fact that one "spectates" with it and urban theorist Jane Jacobs' notion that "eyes on the street" help keep neighborhoods safe.

 In March 2010, Spec launched a new blog, Spectrum, which is updated several times a day with breaking news, columns, and features.

 In January 2018, Spec launched a branded content studio, Spectator Brand Studios.
+It was the second Ivy League paper to do this, after the Harvard Crimson.

+Controversies

-It was the second Ivy League paper to do this, after the Harvard Crimson.ControversiesSpectator has been criticized publicly by staff members over the years for obscuring its election procedures.
+Spectator has been criticized publicly by staff members over the years for obscuring its election procedures.
 On October 16, 2009, Ryan Bubinski, then the online editor of Spec, shut down the website in protest of a constitutional violation.
 The website was restored on the 18th, and Bubinski left the staff of the newspaper.
 The lack of a constitution brought renewed protests in 2018 when concerns over potential prior misconduct of a staffer surfaced during the Turkeyshoots process.
 The Corporate Board of Spectator followed an internal policy to investigate the claims, which was not made public to staffers.
 Following the Turkeyshoots season, the majority of the newspaper's Sports section resigned in protest.

 In 2018 and 2019, work by journalists at the paper played an important role in uncovering the plagiarism scandal around Charles K. Armstrong, a professor of history at Columbia University.
 It also, in 2019, found that a number of professors accused or found guilty of sexual misconduct remained on campus, breaking news that English professor Michael Golston had been found guilty of sexually assaulting a student.